 While this structure is called *redo log* in Oracle and MySQL, in SQL Server, the transaction log plays this role as well.
 PostgreSQL calls it Write-Ahead Log (WAL) instead.

-But then, when are the in-memory flushed to the disk?
+But then, when are the in-memory changes flushed to the disk?

 A relational database system uses checkpoints to synchronize the in-memory dirty pages with their disk-based counterparts.
 To avoid congesting the IO traffic, the synchronization is usually done in chunks during a larger period of time.